 A teen board also makes videos for the youth educators to share with students and works with youth educators to share their experiences, recent trends in teen substance use, and teen slang.
 On one parent night panel, a high school senior said about vaping, “It’s not cool anymore.
 It’s just sad,” and Charlton added that quote to her presentation for middle school students.
 Every year, Being Adept uses student input and the latest research to update materials.

-Communities and schools interested in implementing Being Adept can purchase the online curriculum, which includes training materials and lesson plans.
+Communities and schools interested in implementing Being Adept can purchase the online curriculum (no longer available online), which includes training materials and lesson plans.
 People interested in becoming a youth educator complete a training program included with the curriculum package to learn about motivational interviewing and substance use research and prevention.
 Charlton said youth educators can be a college student, a community member in recovery, or a parent or teacher.

 Bond in Tennessee advised partnering with schools, community members, health coalitions/councils, and other key stakeholders instead of trying to go it alone.
 She also recommended being flexible when working with schools: “School systems are limited in the time they can allot for these efforts, so being able to work with them on their timeline and within their schedule is of paramount importance.”

 Resources for Healthcare Providers